nobodhi/javascript_coding_exercise/README.md

 #### Solution

-Regardless whether we are concerned with whitespace or capitalization, in the general case a naive solution simply sorts the two strings and checks whether they are the same.
+The answer depends on what you want to do about whitespace and capitalization.
+Regardless whether we are concerned with whitespace or capitalization, in the general case a naive solution simply sorts the characters in the two strings and checks whether they are the same.

 ## Common Problems